torrancecui/Booger-Game/README.md

 # Booger-Game
-Booger Game developed by Torrance Cui 2020
+Booger Game developed by Torrance Cui 2020 using Xcode

 This is a simple game based on a childhood game I would play under pine trees with my brother while waiting for our mom to pick us up from school.
 Currently in development using Xcode/Swift.